 Consistency in the upper level encourages consistency from your employees.
 Appointing an effective leadership team keeps your company running smoothly.
 Managers need to have a deep understanding of the company’s goals and performance metrics.
 Part of their job is to track progress towards company standards and ensure the team meets goals.

 The management team needs to be a combination of encouraging and enforcing with the team.
 Without encouragement, your agents will feel underappreciated and lack the motivation to work hard for the company.
-Without enforcement, they will lack structure and guidance.
-Your leadership team must strike a balance between these in order to be as effective as possible.
+Without enforcement, they will require structure and guidance.
+Your leadership team must strike a balance between these to be as effective as possible.

 Training Your Customer Support Team